Faith Forward Press

 Faith Forward Press was established in 2013 with one book and a thousand big dreams.
 Years later, our list of titles has grown to include:

-My Story of Failure and Faith
+Lisa’s Story of Failure and Faith and Writing

 In my early years I wanted to be a published author way more than I wanted to be a good writer.
 I was a decent storyteller but a novice in style and understanding of the mechanics of writing.
 A few times I drummed up enough courage to send something to a literary agency, then waited with the hope that someone just might recognize my greatness, or at least my potential.
 Each time I received a generic rejection letter, it never occurred to me that my writing was the problem, that maybe I wasn’t great at all.
 I know now that when receiving those early manuscripts, an agent couldn’t possibly get past the poor writing to even appreciate my story.